funkhaus/fuxt-backend/README.md

 ## TODO

--   Refactor login styling to use new functions
--   Explain how to use shortcodes
+-   Document how to use shortcodes
--   Add jQuery functions to enable edit of Flywheel home URL and to show attachment IDs on hover